In the span of a year, G2’s blog went from a lightly trafficked domain with little direction to a traffic-generating machine.

-So we streamlined our processes and hired nearly 20 more people.
+So we streamlined our processes and hired more people.
 In December 2018 we published 75 articles on our Learning Hub.
 We’re now publishing more than 200 pieces of content per month.
 The traffic from that content growth has yet to be realized, but we have no reason but to expect it to grow even faster than it did last year.

 Now our biggest question is, what do we do with all these visitors.

 So while our content creation engine is churning, these are our current challenges: